From Baptist Health South Florida

-“As dermatologists, we are seeing a lot of skin side effects from the mask,” said Jill Waibel, M.D., board-certified dermatologist, subsection chief of dermatology at Baptist Hospital and the medical director of Miami Cancer Institute’s Multidisciplinary Skin Cancer Clinic.
+“As dermatologists, we are seeing a lot of skin side effects from the mask,” said Jill Waibel, M.D., board-certified dermatologist, medical director for dermatology at Baptist Hospital, part of Baptist Health South Florida.

 Dr. Waibel says the most common skin side effect from mask use involves the new and trending term “maskne,” which occurs “in the distribution of where you wear your mask.”

 “What we know is that the heat from breathing, as well as the occlusion, is leading to the increased breakouts of acne,” explains Dr. Waibel.

 And, if you’re not typically prone to breakouts, Dr. Waibel warns that dermatologists are “seeing this in people that are prone to acne, but we’re also seeing this in people who normally don’t get acne.”

 It’s important to learn Face Washing 101.
 According to the American Academy of dermatology (AAD), usinga gentle, non-abrasive cleanser that does not contain alcohol is key to avoidskin irritation.

 Dr. Waibel emphasizes the importance of washing your facetwo to three times a day to keep the skin surface clean.

 “Another tip is using an exfoliator,” says Dr. Waibel.
 “Anexfoliator is going to get rid of that dead skin which will help to not causethe occlusive phenomenon, which is called mechanical acne.”